Kosmos Express: Biography

 From early 1997 to mid-1998, Kosmos Express released two critically acclaimed records, Now featuring the hit song “Beautiful” co-produced by Craig Nepp (Save Ferris, Jimmy Eat World, The Vandals, The Ventures, Sense Field) and Simulcast, featuring the smash-hit song “The Force” produced by Gene Eugene (Aunt Bettys, Starflyer 59) both on Zomba Music Group labels.

 Kosmos Express was named after the Paul Weller song "Kosmos" from Weller's self-titled debut solo album.
 The legendary leader of The Jam was also mentioned in the Kosmos Express song "In My Face" on Simulcast, as well as thanked on the album.

 Kosmos Express toured an intense live show; enjoyed airplay of its singles and videos around the world; appeared on television and movie soundtracks and various compilations; received favorable press internationally, including book inclusions; but decided to call it quits in 2000, though the group continues to receive airplay and attention to this day, especially overseas.

 Frontman Rob Goraieb went on to lead the rock/pop group, The Get Set, and now writes for TV/film, most recently for shows on NBC Universal and MTV.
 Guitarist Beau Burchell joined L.A. band Open Hand and co-formed the post-hardcore band Saosin.
 Burchell is now a music producer, mixer, and engineer.
-Mark Powell went on to play drums for a variety of groups including Liar's Inc (Sony Music) replacing drummer Atom Willard (Rocket from the Crypt, Alkaline Trio) and contributed to studio projects for Queen Kwong with Dave Navarro (Jane's Addiction).
+Mark Powell went on to play drums for a variety of groups including Liar's Inc (Sony Music) replacing drummer Atom Willard (Rocket from the Crypt, Alkaline Trio) and contributed to studio projects for Queen Kwong with Dave Navarro (Jane's Addiction) and Chris Chaney (Alanis Morissette, Eddie Vedder).

 Goraieb also released a solo record, Apartment 305 (B/R/M Records and Not Lame Recordings).
 Guests on the record included bassist Dan Schwartz (Sheryl Crow, Susanna Hoffs, Jon Hassell, Brian Eno), and drummer Mark Powell, who played in both Kosmos Express and The Get Set.

 Goraieb got his start with Gleaming Spires, the band for the legendary eccentric duo, Sparks, performing on Gleaming Spires' record, Funk For Children (released on the Posh Boy Records/Vodka Label).
 Gleaming Spires is best known for their hit song, "Are You Ready for the Sex Girls?"